 Inline skating is a great way to participate in a fitness activity that benefits both your body and your mind.
 So, if you have inline skates, get them out of the closet.
 If you need inline skates find some starter options and strap them on for healthy fun.
 Regardless of your personal fitness needs, inline skating is a great way to fulfill them.
+You can even develop your own complete inline skating fitness program and make a game of getting fit.

 The anaerobic benefits are actually better than running or biking, because it provides a natural and smooth side-to-side movement that exercises adductor (inner thigh) and abductor (buttocks) muscles that may be ignored by other activities.
 Just 20 to 30 minutes of additional inline skating activity each day will help your body become physically stronger and lower the risk of heart disease.
 It also has low impact advantages and generates up to half the impact shock to joints, ligaments and tendons that running creates.